LaReiter/LaReiter.github.io/_projects/dinosaurmaze.md

 Our role as a developer of software has changed fundamentally.

-The core tasks have been outsourced to AI, and coding skills is no longer necessary to succeed: The AI can code and build, and quite remarkably so.
+The core tasks have been outsourced to AI, and coding skills are no longer necessary to succeed: The AI can code and build, and quite remarkably so.

 Instead the developer must see himself as an orchestrator and a judge.